eemilhaa/ot-harjoitustyo/documentation/architecture.md

 A MenuLoop takes a dict of menus and a database.
 The loop checks for clicks on the buttons of the menus, handles navigation between menus, updates the menus and queries the database to display its contents when needed.

 #### UI
-The sole purpose of the UI class is to construct the UI.
+The sole purpose of the UI class is to construct the UI (MenuLoop and the buttons are where the actual functionality of the UI is).
 In practice this means that it first creates all the needed buttons, then creates the menus (and assigns the buttons for the menus) and, finally, creates the menu loop with the menus.
-So, MenuLoop and Buttons are where the actual functionality of the UI is, the UI class is simply a way to setup the UI more cleanly in the main.py file.
+The UI class also takes a reference to the GameLoop to provide an on_click function to start the game.

 ### A sidenote: What's a Sprite and what's not
 - All in-game stuff is sprites